Skip to Main Content

 Nominating Committee

-• The annual call for leaders includes an opening for an at-large member from the membership
+• The annual Call for Leaders includes a vacancy for an At-large member from AHLA’s general membership.

-• The Nominating Committee recommends the at-large member based on review of the candidate's involvement
+• The Nominating Committee recommends the At-large member based on review of the candidate's AHLA involvement

 President-Elect Designate